-Currently, section 357 of the FW Act sets out that employers are liable for representing to an individual that they are under a "contract for services" rather than a contract of employment.
-The current defence available to employers is that when the representation was made, the employer "did not know and was not reckless" as to whether the contract was a contract of employment rather than a contract for services.

-After coming into effect, the Bill will replace the current defence with a stricter defence-employers will be required to prove that they "reasonably believed" that the contract was a contract for services.
-The relevant criteria for the defence would include the size and nature of the employer's enterprise and other factors such as legal or professional advice.
+Under the FW Act, employers are liable for representing to an individual that they are under a "contract for services" rather than a contract of employment, and this liability is subject to certain defences.
+The Closing Loopholes No. 2 Act has made the defence stricter - employers are now required to prove that they "reasonably believed" that the contract was a contract for services.
+The relevant criteria for the defence include the size and nature of the employer's enterprise and other factors such as legal or professional advice.

-GIG ECONOMY WORKERS AND ROAD TRANSPORT CONTRACTORS (to operate 6 months from Assent or earlier by Proclamation)
+GIG ECONOMY WORKERS AND ROAD TRANSPORT CONTRACTORS (to operate from 26 August 2024 or earlier by Proclamation)

-A new Part has been introduced to the FW Act that seeks to identify "employee-like workers" and "road transport contractors" who traditionally do not fit within the mould of employee but perform work with majority characteristics of an employee.
+Effective from 26 August 2024 (or earlier by Proclamation of the Governor General), a new Part under the FW Act will identify and give rights to "employee-like workers" and "road transport contractors", workers who traditionally did not fit within the mould of employee but performed work with majority characteristics of an employee.

-Employee-workers include persons who perform work on a digital platform and have one of the following characteristics:
+Employee-like workers include persons who perform work on a digital platform and have one of the following characteristics: